-(i) The terms and conditions of work prior to starting (via verbal or written agreements);

-conditions or nature of work (for example,
+- (i) The terms and conditions of work prior to starting (via verbal or written agreements); - (ii) Any changes in conditions or nature of work (for example, overtime).

-The intent is to ensure workers are freely and fairly employed and are not deceived in the terms and conditions of their work.
+The intent is for the Producer to have systems in place to ensure workers are freely and fairly employed, with their terms and conditions of work agreed upon voluntarily and without deception.

-Deception relates to false promises, where an employer fails to deliver what was initially agreed or changes expectations without agreement of the worker.
+Deception relates to false promises, where an employer fails to deliver what was initially agreed upon or changes expectations without agreement of the worker.
 Deceptive recruitment practices or changes in working hours, payment terms, nature of work, tasks or other conditions without agreement of the worker is considered one of the ILO 11 indicators of forced labour.